If you have or are ever to lose one or more teeth, it is likely that you would wish to replace them.

 Whilst it is perfectly possible to fit a crown (single artificial tooth) to a mini implant.
 It is uncommon to use a mini implant for a bridge (a row of 2-4 artificial teeth).

-In the instances where used to replace a single tooth, these are normally front teeth or premolars that endure lower stress levels compared to molars (at the back) that chew food.
+In the instances where a mini implant is used to replace a single tooth, these are normally front teeth or premolars that endure lower stress levels compared to molars (at the back) that chew food.

 Mini implants may be used for small teeth, or for particularly small gaps where a regular implant will not fit.